aicell-lab/ddls-course/content/course/ddls-2023/module-4/_index.md

  - 10:30	Coffee
  - Introduction to Workshop x 3
  - 11:00	Looking at population structure from a machine learning perspective, Marcin Kierczak
- - 11:25	Neural Networks for biodiversity research: challenges and opportunities, Tobias Andermann
+ - **11:25	Neural Networks for biodiversity research: challenges and opportunities, Tobias Andermann** (Useful for the seminar on Friday)
  - 11:50	Inference of ancestral recombination graphs for population genomics, Per Unneberg

 All these lectures are recommended, but not mandatory.